|40% thinner and can absorb more than 2 times what is typically needed|

 The brand name is Always Discreet.
 The use of Always branding precludes marketing the line to men, but we think its smart.
 Women represent about 86 percent of the market and the Always and Tampax brands are a $5 billion business for P&G. Always branding is a strength for P&G. The feminine care section is where women want to shop (if they shop in a store, that is).
 Being in the feminine care isle helps address the discretion issue.
 However, we believe P&G has recommended placement in the existing incontinence section.

 For years, Poise advertising has promoted the notion of ‘1 in 3 like me’ referring to the fact that one out of three women older than 18 have recurring bladder issues.
 P&G believes women don’t like current products (i.e. Poise, TENA, store brand pads) and that’s why only one in nine buy products to address them.
 That is the sweet spot P&G is targeting.
 P&G claims women want a more feminine and discreet solution and that Always Discreet will bring more normalcy and femininity to the category.
+Being able to transform household penetration will provide the growth that P&G is targeting.
 Kimberly-Clark's strategy has been to convince women that Poise is superior to 'period only pads' because they absorb three times more and are 'crazy thin'.

 There may be a downside to branding this incontinence line Always.
 It is possible that P&G could risk alienating the 15-25 year old target by associating it with incontinence products.
 It may serve to tarnish the equity they've built since the mid-1980's as the modern brand in feminine care.
 My daughter Nicole, who is a marketing expert in her own right at General Mills made me aware of this potential.